-We’re moving through the alphabet and have done a sensory bin for each letter so far.
+We’re moving through the alphabet and have done a sensory activity for each letter.
 What to do for the letter I?
-Ice, of course!
+I decided we’d make an insect sensory bin – and throw in some ice to make it even more interesting!

 The day before, I froze some containers that were filled halfway with water.
 A few hours later I added a plastic bug and more water to each container.
 Today we had icebergs with bugs frozen inside!